moiseevigor/moiseevigor.github.io/_posts/2026-04-28-geometry-of-seeing-elastica-jacobi.md

 $$\kappa'(s) = -2k\,\mathrm{sn}(s)\,\mathrm{dn}(s),$$

-which will be essential in Part 3 for locating Maxwell strata.
+which will be essential in Part&nbsp;3 for locating Maxwell strata.

 ## Integrating the Elastica